tahamsi/tahamsi/README.md

 ## About

-I am a Lecturer in Artificial Intelligence at the University of Salford, working across research, teaching, supervision, and applied AI projects.
+I am a Lecturer in Artificial Intelligence at the University of Salford, working across research, teaching, and supervision.
 My work focuses on Computer Vision & Multimodal AI, LLMs, and Responsible AI, with an emphasis on systems that are explainable, robust, and suitable for real-world deployment.

-I combine academic research with industry-facing work, and I am particularly interested in trustworthy AI evaluation, multimodal systems, and practical learning resources for AI education.
+I combine academic research with industry-facing work, and I am particularly interested in trustworthy AI evaluation, multimodal systems, and AI to support education.

 ---